-Dementia UK is a national charity committed to improving quality of life for all people affected by dementia.
-The charity provides Admiral Nurses, who are specialist dementia nurses who provide practical and emotional support to family/carers of people with dementia
+Dementia UK is a national charity committed to improving quality of life for all people affected by dementia, which produces a wide range of leaflets and source of information.
+The charity provides Admiral Nurses, who are specialist dementia nurses who provide practical and emotional support to family/carers of people with dementia.